On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 Established in 2014 in the beautiful city of Kyoto, Japan, % Arabica is one of the fastest growing specialty coffee brands in the world.
 Serving premium single origin coffees in a minimalistic setting, % Arabica has attracted many coffee lovers over the years.
 Single Origin Espresso is % Arabica’s must-try menu, but Spanish Latte is another great option for those who don’t want too much caffeine for the day.

-% Arabica has several locations in Hong Kong.
+% Arabica has several locations across Hong Kong.

 As any coffee lover knows, one thing that pairs perfectly with a freshly brewed latte is a really good book.
 Thankfully, Kubrick in Yau Ma Tei offers both due to its location next to the bookshop at Broadway Cinematheque.
 Rich and creamy coffee is the flavour of the day here, with skilled baristas cranking out consistently good brews.
 It’s a great place for a lazy weekend.